-UWEC football players suspended over racist message
+UWEC football players suspended over racist messages, former players respond

 The exact contents of the snapchat are somewhat unclear, but Schmidt said he was outraged and disgusted when he heard about it.

 "Some things might blur a line between what's racist and not racist," Schmidt said.
-"But, nothing is more racist and really strikes at the heart of terror, for frankly a lot of our faculty and students on campus, than seeing an image of a burning cross and clansmen standing in the background."
+"But, nothing is more racist and really strikes at the heart of terror, for frankly a lot of our faculty and students on campus, than seeing an image of a burning cross and klansmen standing in the background."